Karthikzee/SportPerson/README.md

 ``` python
 python manage.py runserver
 ```
-and go to the mentioned local host address
+and go to the mentioned local host address.

 I am Karthik G, Bengaluru, India and this was Sports Person.